 with amounts in more than once currency.

-If the requestShipping flag was set to true
+If the requestShipping flag was set to true in the PaymentOptions

 passed to the PaymentRequest constructor, then the user agent will populate the

-field of the PaymentRequest
+shippingAddress field of the PaymentRequest and ultimately the

-object with the user's selected shipping address after
+PaymentResponse object with the user's selected shipping address after

 the user has accepted the payment.